 Learn more here: Catchment model

 Water bug excursions: all ages

 Go on an excursion to a body of fresh water where you can use our dip nets to discover what lives in the water.
 These bugs can also tell us a lot about the health of the ecosystem, it is great to interpret with the class what story the bugs are telling.
 Recommended locations are Cattai Wetlands at Coopernook and the Gloucester River at Gloucester District Park if there are no sites near you.
-The activity takes about 1 hour with enough gear for a maximum capacity of 30 children.
+The activity takes about one hour with enough gear for a maximum capacity of 30 children.